 What is Base64?

-How the binary strings are converted to and from base 64, as well as its uses.
+How binary strings are converted to and from Base64, as well as its uses.

 Introduction

-Base64 encoding is a format designed to prevent communication “mishaps” during the transfer of binary information.
-It achieves this through the conversion of binary data and a “lookup table” — data is eventually made in a stream of ASCII characters, which can then be transmitted and decoded.
-On base 64 encoded data, the resultant string is always larger than the original (i.e. this is not a compression algorithm).
-Another important distinction is that base 64 does not encrypt any information — it uses a “standard” table of characters to encode and decode information.
-In other words, any base-64 string can be decoded, as long as the string was encoded using a standard set of characters (which the decoder can also understand).
+Base64 encoding is a format designed to prevent communication mishaps during the transfer of binary information.
+It achieves this through the conversion of binary data using a lookup table.
+Data is eventually converted to a stream of ASCII characters, which can then be transmitted and decoded.
+With Base64-encoded data, the resultant string is always larger than the original (i.e. Base64 is not a compression algorithm).
+Another important distinction is that Base64 does not encrypt any information.
+It uses a standard table of characters to encode and decode information.
+In other words, any Base64 string can be decoded as long as the string was encoded using a standard set of characters that the decoder can also understand.

 Uses for Base64

-On top of being used for safely encoding image/media data (you may have seen images on the web encoded in the following format: data:image/png;base64,(...)), it is used for SSL certificates, email transmissions, and virtually any transfer of information that requires special (control) characters to be escaped.
+In addition to safely encoding image and media data (you may have seen images on the web encoded in the following format: data:image/png;base64,(...)), Base64 is used for SSL certificates, email transmissions, and virtually any transfer of information that requires special control characters to be escaped.

 Encoding Base64

-While many programming languages (e.g. Java, Python, JS) include built-in functions to facilitate the conversion of base64 encoded information and binary data, the algorithm used to perform the conversion is relatively simple.
-Starting with binary information, base 64 splits a binary string into 6-bit groups (note: each zero or one in a binary string is one bit) of three bytes.
+While many programming languages (e.g., Java, Python, JavaScript) include built-in functions to facilitate the conversion of Base64-encoded information and binary data, the algorithm used to perform the conversion is relatively simple.
+Starting with binary information, Base64 splits a binary string into 6-bit groups (note: each zero or one in a binary string is one bit) of three bytes.
 The result is an ASCII-readable string that can be safely transmitted and received.

 For the sake of simplicity, we’ll use a short string to demonstrate the encoding process.
 Suppose we have “hi” as our string, the ASCII equivalent being: 104 (h), 105 (i).